Medical Negligence Cases

 The NHS’ definition of cardiomyopathy is that it “is a general term for diseases of the heart muscle, where the walls of the heart chambers have become stretched, thickened or stiff.
 This affects the heart’s ability to pump blood around the body”.

-It is a condition that is usually inherited and is thought to affect 1 in 500 people in the UK.
+It is a condition usually inherited and is thought to affect 1 in 500 people in the UK.

 Autism, learning disability and medical assessments